siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 What is observed is not disappearance in one part of the extent of $u$ and reappearance in another, but continuous reconfiguration.
 Energy present in one part is registered in another.
-We interpret that observed reconfiguration as flow.
+This reconfiguration is not one fact, with transport added afterward as an interpretation.
+The transport is the local form of the reconfiguration itself.

 This source-free continuity explains how organized existence can persist without local creation or annihilation.
 It does not claim to derive structured becoming